In This Article

 - Their Words and Actions Don't Match: A genuine person will do their best to live up to promises and commitments.
 Conversely, a fake person may talk the talk without walking the walk—they're inconsistent.
 "With fake people, it’s like you need to carry a clipboard around with you and keep track of what they say so that you can make sense of the constant contradictions," writes Dr. Seth Meyers, licensed clinical psychologist, for an eHarmony blog post.

 Psychology of a Fake Person

-Experts interviewed for this story agree the main reason people present themselves, or act in a way incongruent to their true selves is because they likely didn't feel safe to do so in the past.
+Experts agree the main reason people present themselves, or act in a way that is incongruent with, their true selves is because they likely didn't feel safe to do so in the past.
 For example, if someone learned that being emotionally expressive was unacceptable in their household, and was punished in some way for it, this person may armor themselves with stoicism or avoid articulating their true feelings in order to protect themselves.
 "If the world [or people] can't be trusted then you believe that you have to design your interactions in a manner that keeps you safe," explains Shannon Battle, LCMHS, LCAS, a licensed mental health counselor.

 Authentic People Have These Traits In Common

-On the other hand, authentic people know who they are, what they believe in; and more often than not, answer to themselves rather than to pressures and expectations around them.
+On the other hand, authentic people know who they are and what they believe in, and more often than not, answer to themselves rather than to pressures and expectations around them.
 These people: